-Anstruther, Fifeshire, Scotland December, 2010
+The Scholomance, Anstruther, Scotland December, 2010

 Mike Cameron eased his head back, looking at the hewn beams of the ceiling instead of the screen of his new iMac computer.
 It had been almost two years since he'd devoted any serious time to writing.
-Since delivering to his publisher the manuscript for the fifth and final novel of his fantasy series, he'd gone into a sort of hiatus, occasionally expounding on an idea for a new series, but mostly fulfilling his duty to his country.
+Since providing his publisher with the manuscript for the fifth and final novel of his fantasy series, he'd gone into a sort of hiatus, occasionally developing an idea for a new series, but mostly fulfilling his duty to his country.

-Mike had been all but drafted by the Canadian Security and Intelligence Service or CSIS, as it was known, and, while his special agent status was supposed to reserve him for only the most unique cases, usually involving vampires, giving him right of refusal, the director often forgot about the right of refusal and hounded him into anything that required his unique skills - being able to move almost unseen, hypnotize people or read their minds, or being able to take on impossible odds in combat, either with his favoured Muramasa katana, or with bare hands and feet.
+Mike had been all but drafted by the Canadian Security and Intelligence Service or CSIS, as it was known, and, while his special agent status was supposed to reserve him for only the most unique cases, usually involving vampires, and giving him right of refusal, the director often forgot about the right of refusal, hounding him into anything that required his unique skills.
+Being able to move almost unseen, hypnotize people or read their minds, or being able to take on impossible odds in combat, either with his favoured Muramasa katana, or with bare hands and feet, with vampire strength and speed, as well as his incredible healing powers.were, without a doubt, a unique skill combination.
+Then there was his vampire strength and unbelievable speed.
+Bullets - at least the lead, non-wooden variety - barely slowed him down.

 Mike had once been a sought-after instructor of Kung Fu and Samurai swordsmanship, a combination he no longer thought of as diverse.
 His involvement with CSIS had changed all that.
 His having become a vampire had changed it even more.

 Then, to top off the improbability of it all, he learned that many of his witchy traits - having occasional premonitions, being able to make friends with almost any animal, drawing body energy from heat - really were witch traits.
-His great-great-great-great-grandmother had been a healer-witch from the Scottish Highlands, settling eventually in Aberdeen.
-His great-great-great-great-grandfather had been a British lord and cohort of the famous Scarlet Pimpernel.
-This progenitor had also been a newly-made vampire.
-Lord Anthony Dewhurst then added to the vampire genes bequeathed to his descendant by saving his love with a generous dose of vampire blood.
+His great-great-greatgreat-grandmother had been a healer-witch from the Scottish Highlands, settling eventually in Aberdeen.
+His great-great-great-grandfather had been a British lord and cohort of the famous Scarlet Pimpernel.
+This progenitor had also been a newlymade vampire.
+Lord Anthony Dewhurst then added to the vampire genes bequeathed to his descendant by saving his life with a generous dose of vampire blood.
 That and more infusions from both Tony and his friend Dr Jonathan MacGreggor, a more ancient vampire, had accelerated Mike's transition toward being a full vampire.
-An assassin's bullet had done the rest.
+The stopping of his heart by assassin's bullet had done the rest